gatblau/onix/docs/installation.md

 [Docker Compose](https://docs.docker.com/compose/overview/) is a tool for defining and running multi-container Docker applications.

-In order to configure Onix's services, a YAML file called [docker-compose.yml](../install/container/docker-compose.yml) is used.
+In order to configure Onix's services, a docker compose YAML configuration file like [this](../install/container/docker-compose.yml) can be used.

 In order to install Onix using Compose, a docker host is required.
-The current installation runs two containers on the same host: the Onix database using a named data volume for persistent storage and the Onix web service providing an API that is connected to the database.
+The current installation is for demo purposes only and runs two containers on the same host: the Onix database using a named data volume for persistent storage and the Keycloak server.
+The Onix web service providing an API currently runs from the java runtime on the host.

+**NOTE**: There is an issue when running Onix service in a container which prevents it from successfully authenticating with Keycloak.
+Further investigation is required.

 To install Onix using this method follow the steps below:
 - Ensure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/overview/) installed on the Docker host.
 - Execute the commands below: